kammitama5/kammitama5.github.io/_posts/2018-6-14-Thursday-June-14th.md

   Haskell.
 I called it [HOSS](https://github.com/kammitama5/HOSS/issues) for now.
 - As someone relatively new to the Haskell eco-system, one of the things I really would like is a list of open source projects.
 Also, a relative time-frame for how quickly maintainers get back to persons (a response..even "I'm busy right now, but I'll check this out within the coming week") and a friendliness rating for newbs.
+It would help a lot!
+  I mean, I don't *have* to do it, and if someone else does, that's cool, too.
+But just as someone in that exact position, it's something I want and would see value in others wanting, too.
 - Bear in mind I'm a beginner, so over time I may need help, but hey, what if this becomes an open source project for me, too? :D
 - I'd really love to share the opportunity for other people to get involved and learn Haskell, and commit more to open source.
 - Hold on..my build just completed.